DbgKinggg/discord-collect-wallet-address-bot/README.md

 You will also need to create your [MongoDB](https://www.mongodb.com/) database (they have a free tier!) and obtain the connection url.

+### Seed your database

+Before running your bot, you might want to seed your already submitted wallet address data, if this is not something you need you may skip to the nest section.
+We have created a `seed.js` and `seed.example.json` file, and the javascript will read from a file called `seed.json` to validate and seed the database.
+You will have to create a `seed.json` file first, and put in your collected data.

+To validate the data in `seed.json` is valid (if the addresses are valid/if there is any duplicate), you may run: `node seed.js validate`
+To seed the database, please run `node seed.js seed`

 ### Run the application

 To run the application, you will need to `npm install` first and then run `node index.js` to start the bot, and the commands will be registered automatically on the discord server.
 Go test it out!

+### Deploy to production

+If might want to find a good server/vps to host your bot, I recommend using something like pm2 to manage your node.js app.